Keenu Gill: Career

 201* in an innings; as of 2016, only 4 women have scored a double century in matches in Hong Kong.

-In 2012, Gill and Connie Wong Ar-yan withdrew from the Hong Kong squad for the 2012 Asian Cricket Council Women's Twenty20 Asia Cup in protest of new eligibility rules that made Neisha Pratt ineligible to play for Hong Kong.
+In 2012, Gill and Connie Wong withdrew from the Hong Kong squad for the 2012 Asian Cricket Council Women's Twenty20 Asia Cup in protest of new eligibility rules that made Neisha Pratt ineligible to play for Hong Kong.
 Both players were subsequently banned from playing for a year.
 As a result of her suspension, Gill missed the 2014 Asian Games qualifying tournament, during which Hong Kong qualified for the main tournament.
 Gill played for Hong Kong in the Games' main tournament; in the first group match against China she scored 45*, and in the second group match she top scored with 33.
 In the quarter-final match against Sri Lanka, Gill again top scored with 16, as Hong Kong scored just 67.
 She had previously also played for Hong Kong at the 2010 Asian Games.

 In 2015/16, she played for Kowloon Cricket Club Maidens; in a Twenty20 match against DIASQUA Little Sai Wan Cricket Club Wasps (DLSW Wasps), Gill scored 40 runs in a match winning opening partnership of 77 with Sidra Nasreen.